harvesthq/chosen/contributing.md

 This will install `coffee-script` and `uglifyjs`.

-Once you're configured, building the JavasScript from the command line is easy:
+Once you're configured, building the JavaScript from the command line is easy:

     cake build                # build Chosen from source cake watch                # watch coffee/ for changes and build Chosen

-If you're interested, you can find the recipes in Cakefile.
+If you're interested, you can find the recipes in [Cakefile](https://github.com/harvesthq/chosen/blob/master/Cakefile).